President of Mexico: Vacancies and succession

-Under Article 84 of the Constitution, the Secretary of the Interior assumes the executive power on a provisional basis in the event of the "absolute absence" of the President, such as from death, resignation, or removal.
+Under Article 84 of the Constitution, the secretary of the interior assumes the executive power on a provisional basis in the event of the "absolute absence" of the President, such as from death, resignation, or removal.

 Congress must then convene to manage the vacancy.
 If the absence occurs within the first two years of the term, Congress must appoint an interim president and then call for new popular elections to choose a president to complete the remainder of the six-year term.
 However, if the absence occurs within the last four years of the term, the Congress will appoint a substitute president to serve out the rest of the term, and no new public election is held.
-If, at the start of a new term, the president-elect is not present, if the election had not been held, or if the election was annulled, the President of the Senate will provisionally assume the executive power.
+If, at the start of a new term, the president-elect is not present, if the election had not been held, or if the election was annulled, the president of the Senate will provisionally assume the executive power.
 Congress must then convene to appoint an interim president, who is then obligated to call for new presidential elections.

 The post-revolutionary succession provisions have come into play twice.
 In 1928, after the assassination of president-elect Álvaro Obregón, Congress appointed Emilio Portes Gil as Interim President; Portes Gil served in the position for 14 months while new elections were called.
 Pascual Ortiz Rubio was elected president in the special elections that followed in 1929, but he resigned in 1932.
 Abelardo L. Rodríguez was then appointed President to fill out the remainder of Ortiz Rubio's term.

 Removal

 Recall referendum

 Article 35 of the Constitution provides a mechanism for direct democratic removal known as a "Revocación de Mandato" (lit.
-'Recall Referendum').
+'Revocation of Mandate').
 This process allows citizens to vote on whether the president should be removed from office due to a "loss of confidence".
 It was established in 2019.

 The referendum can be initiated only once per term and not until after the third year of the term has concluded.
 To trigger the referendum, proponents must collect signatures from at least 3% of the nation's registered voters, and these signatures must also represent at least 3% of the voter list in at least 17 different states.
 For the result to be legally binding and force the president's removal, at least 40% of all registered voters must participate in the election and an absolute majority of the participating voters must vote "Yes" to the recall.

 If the recall is successful and the president's mandate is revoked, the vacancy is filled immediately.
-The process, defined in the Constitution, dictates that the President of the Congress of the Union will provisionally assume the presidency.
+The process, defined in the Constitution, dictates that the president of the Congress of the Union will provisionally assume the presidency.
 Congress must then convene within 30 days to appoint a substitute president who will serve out the remainder of the six-year term.

 Since the mechanism was introduced, national recall referendums have been held only once: in 2022, when the attempt to recall President Andrés Manuel López Obrador failed to reach the turnout required for a binding result.